experimentzone-team/ExperimentZoneSite/collections/_posts/2021-09-27-ecommerce-holiday-fixes.md

 ---
 layout: post
-title: 11 Fixes to Make to Your E-Commerce Store before the Holidays
+title: 11 Fixes to Make to Your Ecommerce Store before the Holidays
 description: "Are you prepared for the holidays?
 11 tips to boost your sales for the 2021 season.
-Marketing strategies for your eCommerce during Black Friday, Cyber Monday, and Christmas."
+Marketing strategies for your ecommerce during Black Friday, Cyber Monday, and Christmas."
 permalink: /blog/ecommerce-holiday-fixes
 tags: ["Conversion Rate Optimization", "CRO", "CRO Consulting", "Holidays"]
 categories: